- Written by Dr.Mehmet Demircioglu

 Which low results need a repeat test or hematology review?

-A repeat test is reasonable when the abnormal result is new, when the patient recently had a viral illness, when the sample may have been taken during stress or recovery, or when the count does not fit the patient’s usual history.
+A repeat test is reasonable when the abnormal result is new, when you recently had a viral illness, when the sample may have been taken during stress or recovery, or when the count does not fit your usual history.
 Counts can change.
 A fresh CBC can show whether the result was temporary or still present.

-A hematology or internal medicine review becomes more relevant when neutrophils are clearly low, the result repeats, several blood cell lines are abnormal, there is fever or recurrent infection, there is unexplained weight loss, easy bruising, mouth ulcers, severe fatigue, or the patient is taking medication known to affect blood counts.
+A hematology or internal medicine review becomes more relevant when neutrophils are clearly low, the result repeats, several blood cell lines are abnormal, there is fever or recurrent infection, unexplained weight loss, easy bruising, mouth ulcers, severe fatigue, or medication known to affect blood counts.
 Surgery should wait when the medical explanation is still unknown.

 Fever with a low neutrophil count is not something to watch casually from home before a cosmetic procedure.
 The same is true for chills, a new cough, shortness of breath, painful urination, draining wounds, or mouth sores.
 Those symptoms need medical review before a hair transplant date is treated as fixed.

-This is especially true for patients already being monitored because of immune disease, inflammatory bowel disease, lupus, psoriasis, kidney disease, HIV, hepatitis, cancer history, or complex medication use.
+This is especially true if you are already being monitored because of immune disease, inflammatory bowel disease, lupus, psoriasis, kidney disease, HIV, hepatitis, cancer history, or complex medication use.
 With HIV or hepatitis before a hair transplant, the label alone is not enough; viral control, liver health, blood results, medication, and infection status must be understood before surgery.

 Can medicines or recent illness lower white blood cells?